sharinglaw.net

 It is vital to consult an attorney when a married couple is concerned that loss of income or assets to pay for one spouse's needs, may impact the quality of life of the spouse at home.

-It is vital to consult an attorney when anyone without assets to pay for FIVE YEARS of institutional care (could be as much as $750,000 or more) intends to make gifts of any significant amount.
+It is vital to consult an attorney when anyone without assets to pay for FIVE YEARS of institutional care (could be as much as $1 million or more) intends to make gifts of any significant amount.

 ===================Various Notes and Announcements====================

-No more liens!
+No liens on your home!
 Starting July 2021, if you own a home and go into a nursing home, YES the state asks you to sell it, but the state NO LONGER records a lien on the house to get paid back when you sell.

-Less "estate recovery" (pay back from your estate when you die -- it's NEVER when you're alive) ONLY for nursing home care or care under a "waiver."
+Less "estate recovery" (pay back from your estate when you die -- it's NEVER when you're alive) ONLY for nursing home care or care under a "waiver" like the Medicaid waiver home care program.
 And NO recovery for the AFDC/TANF you got when your kids were little.
 And NO recovery for SAGA or state supplement.
-July 2022.
-Who would have thought?
+NO recovery for the state-funded home care program or care at CVH or other mental hospitals.

-You may need a lawyer -- but a case called Valliere says that if your spouse in the nursing home has high income, and you need that income to pay for your expenses at home, then EVEN IF the income is higher than the usual state rules allow, you may be able to get a court to award it to you.
+Help when the spouse in a nursing home has high income, or you have high expenses -- a case called Valliere says that if your spouse in the nursing home has high income, and you need that income to pay for your expenses at home, then EVEN IF the income is higher than the usual state rules allow, you may be able to get a court to award it to you. -- but you definitely need a lawyer to help on this one.

-New VA rule punishes you for making gifts!
-But lets more people qualify for VA "aid and attendance" benefits.
-Stay tuned.
+2018 VA rule punishes you for making gifts!
+But lets more people qualify for VA "aid and attendance" benefits with an asset limit around $150,000.

-A "senior" under 65?
+A "senior" under 65 without health insurance?
 THANK OBAMA.
 Expanded Medicaid (in Connecticut called Husky D) is available to those age 19-64 not on Medicare with "modified adjusted gross income" ("MAGI") of under 138% (net) of poverty.
 It even covers nursing home care!
 It has NO ASSET TEST!
-Starting 1/1/14 the state never even gets paid back if you die, so long as you did not get care in a nursing home.
 If you are disabled but not yet on Medicare, you have two years of Husky D to look forward to if your MAGI is low.
 Spend your savings and get free health insurance.
 And don't panic if you need nursing home care.
 Even a married person can get this if you file taxes separately.
 Check out this page and look for Husky D.

 Nursing homes on the warpath!
 A 2013 law gives nursing homes the DIRECT RIGHT to sue the recipient of a gift made within 2 years of applying for Medicaid, if as a result of this, Medicaid is denied (and the nursing home unpaid).
 This is in addition to many tactics already employed by nursing home attorneys.
 Do not panic if you receive a gift.
 Many times a gift will NOT cause ineligibility --- provided it is presented correctly to the State when applying for Medicaid.
 But it all depends!
 Consult an attorney.
 The same law also allows nursing homes to sue whoever was in control of the resident's funds and did NOT pay the nursing home the required "applied income."
 Read my article on this.